 East Bluff – East Ramparts

 The East Bluff containts some of the highest concentrations of climbs within the park, making it a popular destination.
-The area is divided into several sub-areas, including the climbs on the western-most portion of East Bluff by the Rail Road tracks, Balanced Rock Wall, and DoorWay rocks, each by their respective park feature.
-The further part of East Bluff, “East Ramparts” contains the most concentrated climbing area in the East Bluff.
+The area is divided into several sub-areas, including the climbs on the western-most portion of East Bluff by the Rail Road tracks, Balanced Rock Wall, and DoorWay Major and Minor Mass.
+The Eastern part of East Bluff, “East Ramparts” contains the most concentrated climbing area in the East Bluff.
 You can access the climbs by Balanced Rock wall using the main visitor trail from the South shore parking lot.
+Doorway Mass can be accessed by a gully East of the Devil’s Doorway rock formation.
 The East Rampart area is best accessed using the Potholes and CCC (Civilian Conservation Corps) trails further east from the main South shore parking.